Complex and Adaptive Dynamical Systems: A Primer

-The Hebbian-type learning then takes place in the form of a competition between incoming synapses - frequently active incoming links will gain strength, on the average, on the expense of rarely used links. \item\underline{Asymmetric decay of inactive links} The decay term $\ \propto \Gamma_L^->0\ $ in Eq.\ (\ref{cogSys_w_L_dot_decay}) is taken to be asymmetric, {\it viz} when the presynaptic neuron is inactive with the postsynaptic neuron being active.
-The strength of the decay is a suitable non-linear function $d(w_{ij}^L)$ of the synaptic strength $w_{ij}^L$.
-Note that the opposite asymmetric decay, for which $w_{ij}^L$ is weakened whenever the pre-/post-synaptic neurons are active/inactive, could potentially lead to the dynamical isolation of the currently active clique by suppressing excitatory out-of-clique synapses. \item\underline{Fast learning of new patterns} In Fig.\ \ref{cogSys_fig_memory} the time evolution of some selected $w_{ij}$ from a simulation is presented.
-A simple input-pattern is learned by the network.
-In this simulation the learning parameter $\Gamma_{L}^{(opt)}$ was set to a quite large value such that the learning occurred in one step (fast learning). \item\underline{Suppression of runaway synaptic growth} The link-dynamics (\ref{cogSys_w_L_dot_opt}) suppresses synaptic runaway-growth, a general problem common to adaptive and continously active neural networks.
-It has been shown that similar rules for discrete neural networks optimize the overall storage capacity. \item\underline{Long-term dynamical stability} In Fig.\ \ref{cogSys_fig_100_acti} an example for an associative thought process is shown for a 100-site network containing 713 memories.
-When running the simulation for very long times one finds that the values of excitatory links $w_{ij}^L$ tend to a steady-state distribution, as the result of the continuous online learning.
+The Hebbian-type learning then takes place in the form of a competition between incoming synapses -- frequently active incoming links will gain strength, on the average, on the expense of rarely used links. \item[--]Asymmetric Decay of Inactive Links: The decay term $\ \propto \Gamma_L^->0\ $ in Eq.~(\ref{cogSys_w_L_dot_decay}) is taken to be asymmetric, viz when the presynaptic neuron is inactive with the postsynaptic neuron being active.
+The strength of the decay is a suitable non-linear function $d(w_{ij})$ of the synaptic strength $w_{ij}$.
+Note that the opposite asymmetric decay, for which $w_{ij}$ is weakened whenever the {presynaptic}/postsynaptic neurons are active/inactive, may potentially lead to the dynamical isolation of the currently active clique by suppressing excitatory out-of-clique synapses. \item[--] Suppression of Runaway Synaptic Growth: The link dynamics{, Eq.~}(\ref{cogSys_w_L_dot_opt}) suppresses synaptic runaway growth, a general problem common to adaptive and continuously active neural networks.
+It has been shown that similar rules for discrete neural networks optimize the overall storage capacity. \item[--] Long-Term Dynamical Stability: In Fig.~\ref{cogSys_fig_100_acti} an example for an associative thought process is shown for a 100-site network containing 713 memories.
+When running the simulation for very long times one finds that the values of excitatory links $w_{ij}$ tend to a steady-state distribution, as the result of the continuous online learning.
 The system is self-adapting. \end{itemize}

-\underline{\bf Conclusions}\\ In this section we presented and discussed a concrete implementation of a module for the storage of environmental data, as given by patterns present in the input stimuli.
+\runinhead{Conclusions} In this section we presented and discussed the concrete implementation of a module for competitive transient state dynamics within the dHan (dense and homogeneous associative network) approach.
+Here we have discussed only the isolated module, one can couple this module to a sensory input stream and the competitive neural dynamics will then lead to semantic learning.
+The winning coalitions of the dHan module, the cliques, will then acquire a semantic context, corresponding via their respective receptive fields to prominent and independent patterns and objects present in the sensory stimuli.\enlargethispage*{6pt}